fistfulofhummus/Demolitron_C2/README.md

 ## Notes:
 The project is under "active" development.
 I am just a monkey with a keyboard.
 I am working on this when I have the time and learning as I go.
 There is also a theoretical hardlimit to how many agents you can have deployed since it relys on IDs generated from 1 to 9000.
 You can modify this if you want to raise the limit of the amount of agents you expect to connect to the server.
 The first time a implant is compiled, it could take a while if you are missing a few go packages.
 Afterwards implant generation should be quick.
+RUN THE SERVER BINARY FROM WITHIN THE PROJECT DIRECTORY OTHERWISE IT WON'T BE ABLE TO BUILD THE IMPLANT OR START HTTP SERVERS AND SUCH.